 Polk County’s Unemployment Rate

-The unemployment rate in the CareerSource Polk region (Polk County) was 3.4 percent in October 2018.
-This rate was lower if compared to the region’s year ago rate of 4.3 percent.
+The unemployment rate in the CareerSource Polk region (Polk County) was 14.1 percent in June 2020.
+This rate was higher when compared to the region’s year-ago rate of 4.0 percent.

 Polk County Nonagricultural Employment

 In June 2020 nonagricultural employment in the Lakeland‐Winter Haven MSA was 222,700, a decrease of 8,400 (-3.6 percent) over the year.

 To view an interactive graph of Florida’s total nonagricultural employment, click here.

 - The Lakeland-Winter Haven MSA had the third fastest annual job growth rate compared to all the metro areas in the state in professional and business services (+2.5 percent).